pyca/cryptography/docs/doing-a-release.rst

 -------------------------

 The release process uses a static build for Windows wheels.
-Check that the Windows Jenkins builders are on the latest version of OpenSSL before performing the release.
+Check that the Windows Jenkins builders have the latest version of OpenSSL installed before performing the release.

 Bumping the version number
 --------------------------